min2ha/ukwa-site/content/target/14284/index.en.md

   "start_date": "2013-04-06T01:00:00Z"
 }

-# Art Fund: the national fundraising charity for art

 <p>A charity devoted to fundraising for art in the UK.
 Many images of paintings and other art, with news and commentary about individual works of art and exhibitions.</p>